J1mbo/cannonball-se/README.md

 ## Autostarting Cannonball at Power On

-To run the program automatically at boot, first enable auto-login, then add the following to your `~/.bashrc`:
+To run the program automatically at boot, the following will enable auto-login start cannonball using `~/.bashrc`:

 ```bash
 sudo raspi-config nonint do_boot_behaviour B2
 echo 'cd ~/cannonball && build/cannonball' >> ~/.bashrc
 ```

-This ensures that upon login, the system changes to the cannonball directory and runs the game.